mayerrobert/jmurmel/lambda/README.md

         assertEquals("ab", s);
     }

-or pass a in `new ByteArrayInputStream()` or something, see e.g. `LambdaJTest.java` for an embedded use example.
+See `EmbeddedTest.java` or `LambdaJTest.java` for more embedded use examples including an example of how to hook up your own Lisp primitives written in Java.

 ## Examples